isomerpages/moe-bukitviewpri/_bvps-experience/Learn For Life Programmes/Applied Learning Program IRIS.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p>The first component of the Bukit View Learn for Life programme is its
-Applied Learning Programme (ALP) ---- Inspiring Reflective and Innovative Self-directed learner (IRIS).
-Aligned to the first student outcome of the school vision, IRIS aims to develop students to be Self-Directed Learners who have strong</p>
-<p>foundations, are motivated in learning, and being reflective and innovative.</p>
+The first component of the Bukit View Learn for Life programme is its Applied Learning Programme (ALP) ---- Inspiring Reflective and Innovative Self-directed learner (IRIS).
+Aligned to the first student outcome of the school vision, IRIS aims to develop students to be Self-Directed Learners who have strong foundations, are motivated in learning, and being reflective and innovative.<br>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>